-While there is significant theological agreement between Hillsong and the Assemblies of God, they have different opinions on how to organize their ministry globally.
-Houston explains,
+While there is a significant theological agreement between Hillsong and the Assemblies of God, they have different opinions on how to organize their ministry globally.

-“As Hillsong Church has continued to grow, we no longer see ourselves as an Australian Church with a global footprint, but rather a Global church with an Australian base—our global office now resides in the USA.” emphasis added
+Houston explains, “As Hillsong Church has continued to grow, we no longer see ourselves as an Australian Church with a global footprint, but rather a Global church with an Australian base—our global office now resides in the USA.”

-“It has become clear to us that we need to be able to credential our own pastors and restructure our church in a way that enables us to give due diligence to governance, risk, church health, safe church, and many other policies that are crucial to the future progress of Hillsong, globally.”emphasis added
+Houston wrote, “It has become clear to us that we need to be able to credential our own pastors and restructure our church in a way that enables us to give due diligence to governance, risk, church health, safe church, and many other policies that are crucial to the future progress of Hillsong, globally.”

 Hillsong understands the importance of ordination and isn’t abandoning the proper training of men and women for full-time ministry.

-Recognizing and affirming the call that God places on the lives of people to be pastors, missionaries, youth leaders, worship leaders, and more is still a critically important part of serving in the Hillsong network of churches.
-(Also see Assemblies of God vs Pentecostal: What’s the Difference?)
+Recognizing and affirming the call that God places on people’s lives to be pastors, missionaries, youth leaders, worship leaders, and more is still a critically important part of serving in the Hillsong network of churches.
+(Also see Assemblies of God vs. Pentecostal: What’s the Difference?)

 Hillsong and the Assemblies of God are ministry partners in Australia and around the world.
 Though Hillsong no longer has full membership in the denomination, it is an associate partner and supports its purposes.